 Fair Value of Financial Instruments

 The Company follows the policy of charging the costs of advertising to expense as incurred.
-The Company charged to operations $10,419 and $32,381 for the three and six months ended June 30, 2017 and $3,200 and $21,884 for the three and six months ended June 30, 2016, respectively; as advertising costs.
+The Company charged to operations $183,491 and $159,428 for the nine months ended September 30, 2021 and 2020, respectively, as advertising costs.

 Deferred income tax assets and liabilities are determined based on the estimated future tax effects of net operating loss and credit carry forwards and temporary differences between the tax basis of assets and liabilities and their respective financial reporting amounts measured at the current enacted tax rates.
 The Company records an estimated valuation allowance on its deferred income tax assets if it is not more likely than not that these deferred income tax assets will be realized.

-The Company recognizes a tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by taxing authorities, based on the technical merits of the position.
-The tax benefits recognized in the consolidated financial statements from such a position are measured based on the largest benefit that has a greater than 50% likelihood of being realized upon ultimate settlement.
-As of June 30, 2017 and 2016, the Company has not recorded any unrecognized tax benefits.
+The Company recognizes a tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by taxing authorities based on the technical merits of the position.
+The tax benefits recognized in the condensed consolidated financial statements from such a position are measured based on the largest benefit that has a greater than 50% likelihood of being realized upon ultimate settlement.
+As of September 30, 2021 and 2020, the Company has not0 recorded any unrecognized tax benefits.

 Recent Accounting Pronouncements